Avery Grant

 Privacy Policy

-Email Address: When you subscribe to the Avery Grant newsletter, we collect your email address to send you updates, resources, and news.
+Email Address: When you subscribe to our newsletter, we collect your email to send updates and resources.

-Our website and newsletter are intended for parents and caregivers.
-We do not knowingly collect information from children under 13.
+Our content is intended for parents and caregivers.
+In accordance with COPPA (2026 Update), we do not knowingly collect or retain personal information from children under 13.

 📧 [email protected]